 My parents have always been conservative with money and lived well within their means.
 They always followed a budget, and only bought used cars.
 However, like many kids, no one taught me about successful money management.
 Ever since I started working at 16, I tried to save.
 However, with no financial skills to keep me centered, shopping and spending money got the better of me.
 Luckily, I have a husband who taught me how to save money.
-Now, we are well on our way to financial independence through investing in real estate, making more money, and saving as much money as possible.
+Now, we have reached financial independence, and early retirement through investing in real estate, making more money, and saving as much money as possible.

 James, AKA Mr. RRR

 I’m a 28 year old former medical district manager who is obsessed with financial and physical health.
 Both my parents are deaf, which means that I am a CODA (child of deaf adults) and I am fluent in ASL.
 My parents divorced when I was 6.
 Unfortunately, my father passed away when I was 13 from complications due to his unmanaged diabetes.